 - Extremely portable and easy to take along in a bag, backpack, or case

-Guide to Buying audio interfaces for Live Streaming
+Guide to Buying An audio interface for Live Streaming

-In this section, we are going to talk about the different reasons people use audio interfaces, and why having a good one matters for the task you are performing, whether that is music, acting, or simply chatting.
+In this section, we are going to talk about the different reasons why people use an audio interface, and why having a good one matters for the task you are performing, whether that is music, acting, or simply chatting.